pplantinga/delight/README.md

 			else:
 				print key ~ "'s out!"

-In delight, as in python, scope is determined by indentation.
+In Delight, as in Python, scope is determined by indentation.
 You can indent with spaces or tabs, but it must be consistent throughout the file.

 Delight is strongly typed, like D, but can do type inference using the D keyword auto.
 Function definitions start with something like Haskell's type definitions.
 Templates can be easily created by using a single uppercase letter instead of a type.
 Leaving off a return type uses the D keyword 'auto' (which deduces type).

 Functions are like mathematical functions, they don't have side-effects (thanks to the D keyword "pure") and procedures don't return anything, but all their arguments are passed by reference.
 Methods are part of a class definition, and thus can make state changes to the class internals.

-Like python, delight leans towards using keywords over symbols.
+Like Python, Delight leans towards using keywords over symbols.
 Examples: in, less than, and, equal to, etc. The exceptions are operators ( +, -, %, etc. ) and some punctuation ("," "->" ":" etc) One cool feature of this is that every operator with "=" in it is an assignment operator.

 Function definitions, loops, class definitions, conditionals, and pretty much everything that has a scope ends in ":".